finos/FDC3/docs/fdc3-compliance.md

 >  on implementors where the method is not required for
 >   interoperability.

 These rules would apply only to standards work within FDC3.
 Today, this covers API, App Directory, Context Data, and Intents working groups, it does not apply to the Use Cases working group.

 ## Personas:
 FDC3 implementors generally fall into 2 categories: platform providers, and application providers.
-A platform provider provides an implementation of the FDC3 API for applications to use.
+A platform provider supplies an implementation of the FDC3 API for applications to use.
 Implicitly, it connects to one or more App Directories.

 An application provider is largely a downstream consumer of FDC3 standards.
 It MAY use the API, it MAY use Context Data, it MAY use Intents.
 Application providers are only required to comply with the standards they make use of.

 Depending on persona, implementation compliance with FDC3 will mean different things.